 Be mindful of how you can weave your value story into even micro-interactions.
 It will help you build trust and rapport with your members, which can have a positive impact on your organization’s reputation and member retention.

 Ready to give your member communications strategy a boost?

 Member communications have always been integral to the business of health insurance.
 Keeping members engaged and informed helps them get the most out of their benefits.
 It also builds value for employers who are looking for benefit solutions that help them get the most from their benefits investments.
 With some key strategies in mind, health insurance companies can employ member engagement strategies that put them ahead of the competition.

 How Toppan Merrill can help

-Toppan Merrill offers several services, including document creation and management, sales enablement, omnichannel communications, printing services, and more.
+Toppan Merrill offers several services to help boost health plan member engagement, including document creation and management, sales enablement, omnichannel communications, printing services, and more.
 We deliver best-in-class solutions that help you respond quickly to changes in regulations, client needs and markets.

-Learn more about how we can help you with mission-critical content by visiting our website.
+Learn more about how we can help you with mission-critical content by seeing our health plans member communication solutions.